 o I recommend refraining from leveraging the business review to initiate an upsell conversation, but instead help the customer to frame their new challenges and for you to qualify the additional value you can bring down the road.

 This is the time to be more judgmental about business review methods and practices that used to work for us.
-This is one area Customer Success can lead the way as we have the technology and the data to make it a success.
+This is one area in Customer Success that can lead the way as we have the technology and the data to make it a success.
 However, we need to take a fresh view on the situation knowing we must develop new ideas and methods.
 Not only to keep our customers engaged, but also offer a fresh view on their challenges while helping them to find new solutions.

 Enjoy reading and stay safe.